Was this helpful?

 How Much Data Does Roku Use?
 (Here’s How to Keep it Low)

-Do you use a Roku device to stream your favorite shows and movies?
-Have you ever wondered how much data your Roku uses?
+Do you stream your preferred TV shows and movies using a Roku device?
+Have you ever thought about how much data your Roku consumes?

 How Much Data Does Roku Use?

-Roku smart TVs are compatible with your favorite streaming apps like Netflix.
+Roku smart TVs are compatible with your favorite streaming apps.

 Roku devices stream video and audio content over the internet, so they use data.
 But just how much data does Roku use?
 That answer depends on several factors, such as the type of content being streamed, the video resolution, and the length of time you are streaming.